 3. Minimalism and being frugal are the same things

 Frugality is about spending carefully and looking for opportunities to save money.
-A minimalist lifestyle can lead you spend more carefully and save money, as you buy less and shop more intentionally.
+A minimalist lifestyle can lead you to spend more carefully and save money, as you buy less and shop more intentionally.
 But being frugal is not the primary intention of minimalism.

 There is some overlap between minimalism and frugality, as both promote being intentional about how you spend your money.
 Some people may even turn towards minimalism in an effort to be more frugal.
 But minimalism and frugality are not the same.
 Minimalism goes beyond having less solely for the purpose of saving money.
 Minimalism is about living with less in order to have the time and space for what matters most in your life.